DIPlib/diplib/changelogs/dipimage_3.0.beta.md

     two input parameters to the old `writeim` are no longer supported (`compression` and `physDim`): to change the compression method, call `writeics` or `writetiff` directly; the pixel size is always given by the image, use `dip_image/pixelsize` to set it. `readics` and `readtiff` are the interfaces to the corresponding *DIPlib* file reading functions.
+RGB TIFF and JPEG images are now set to the `'sRGB'` color space, rather than the (linear) `'RGB'` color space.

   - The AVI reading and writing functions `readavi`, `writeavi` and `writedisplayavi` depended on outdated *MATLAB* functionality and have been removed.
 You can use *MATLAB*'s video reading and